1. About hydrocortisone injections

-- Some people get increased pain and swelling in the joint where the injection was given.
+- Some people get increased pain and swelling in their joint immediately after having the injection.
 This pain tends to go away after a few days.

-- Hydrocortisone injections can sometimes damp down your immune system so you're more likely to get infections.
-Tell your doctor if you come into contact with chickenpox, shingles or measles.
-If your immune system is damped down, these infections could make you very ill.
+- Hydrocortisone injections can affect your immune system, so you're more likely to get infections.
+Tell your doctor if you come into contact with chickenpox, shingles or measles as these infections could make you very ill.

-3. Who can and can't have hydrocortisone injections
+3. Who can and cannot have hydrocortisone injections

-Hydrocortisone injections aren't suitable for some people.
+Hydrocortisone injections are not suitable for some people.
 Tell your doctor before starting the medicine if you:

 - have ever had an allergic reaction to hydrocortisone or any other medicine